 The trade to get Oswald back to Disney is bizarrely funny on a meta level.
-They traded experienced broadcaster Al Michaels (John Madden's frequent commenting partner) for a cartoon character.
-Even Michaels thought it was funny.
-For many Disney fans, it's correcting an eighty year long blunder, but in the very simpliest form, Disney traded a human being for a cartoon rabbit
+They traded experienced broadcaster Al Michaels (John Madden's frequent commenting partner) for a cartoon character (along with some rights to the Ryder Cup and Olympics clips for ESPN).
+Even Michaels thought it was funny, commenting "Oswald's worth more than a fourth-round draft pick.
+I'm going to be a trivia answer someday."
+For many Disney fans, it's correcting an eighty year long blunder, but in the very simplest form, Disney traded a human being (and some random sports rights) for a cartoon rabbit.